-If the Company sells securities under a repurchase agreement for the account of the fund, it must provide sufficient collateral to protect against the default of the contracting party.
-In the event of a default of the contracting party during the term of the repurchase agreement transaction, the Company has a right of use with respect to the collateral provided.
-A risk of loss to the fund can ensue from the fact that the collateral provided is no longer sufficient to cover the Company's retransfer claim in full because the prices of the securities sold have risen.
+In repurchase agreement transactions, the collateral is provided as consideration by the contracting party.
+In the event of a default of the contracting party during the term of the repurchase agreement transaction, the master fund has a right of use with respect to the securities purchased or to the cash received under the agreement.
+A risk of loss to the master fund can ensue from the fact that the collateral provided is no longer sufficient to cover the master fund's retransfer claim in full because of the temporary deterioration in the creditworthiness of the issuer, or because the prices of the securities sold have risen.

-Risks of default in securities lending transactions
+Risk of default in securities lending transactions

-If the Company grants a loan of securities for the account of the fund, it must obtain sufficient collateral to protect against the default of the contracting party.
+If the master fund grants a loan of securities, it must obtain sufficient collateral to protect itself against the default of the contracting party.
 Collateral is provided in an amount at least equivalent to the market value of the securities transferred in the securities loan.
 The borrower must provide additional collateral if the value of the securities lent increases, if the quality of the collateral provided decreases or if the financial situation of the borrower deteriorates and the collateral already provided is not sufficient.
 If the borrower is unable to meet this obligation to provide additional collateral, there is a risk that the Company's retransfer claim is not fully hedged in the event of a contracting party default.
-If the collateral is held in custody at an institution other than the custodian, there is also the risk that the collateral might not be available for full or immediate use in the event of a borrower default.
+If the collateral is held in custody at an institution other than the master fund's custodian, there is also the risk that the collateral might not be available for full or immediate use in the event of a borrower default.

-Operational and other risks of the fund
+Operational and other risks of the master fund

-In the following, the risks that can arise, for example, from inadequate internal processes and from human error or system failures at the Company or at external third parties are presented.
-These risks can affect the performance of the fund, and can thus also adversely affect the net asset value per unit and the capital invested by the investor.
+In the following, the risks that can arise, for example, from inadequate internal processes and from human error or system failures at the management company of the master fund or at external third parties are presented.
+These risks can affect the performance of the master fund, and can thus also adversely affect the net asset value per share and the capital invested by the investor.

-Risks from criminal acts, shortcomings, natural disasters or failure to take sustainability into account

-The fund may become a victim of fraud or other criminal acts.
-It may suffer losses due to errors by employees of the Company or of external third parties, or be damaged by outside events such as natural disasters or pandemics.
+Risks from criminal acts, shortcomings, natural disasters or failure to take sustainability into account ment Company or of external third parties, or be damaged by outside events such as natural disasters or pandemics.
 These events may be caused or exacerbated by failure to take sustainability into account.